SDGGiesbrecht/Workspace/README.md

 .Workspace/.build/release/workspace refresh
 ```

-By default, Workspace will refrain from most responsibilities when it is added to an existing project, behaving in a primarily opt‐in manner, but this setting can be [changed](Documentation/Responsibilies.md).
+By default, Workspace will refrain from most responsibilities when it is added to an existing project, behaving in a primarily opt‐in manner, but this setting can be [changed](Documentation/Responsibilities.md).

 ## The Workspace Workflow

-The Workspace project is managed by...
+*The Workspace project is managed by...
 Workspace!
-It is possible to try it out and follow along using the Workspace project itself.
+So lets try it out by following along and using the Workspace project itself.*

 ### When the Repository Is Cloned